Emurgo/oura/book/src/sinks/aws_s3.md

 - `bucket`: The name of the bucket to store the blocks.
 - `prefix`: A prefix to prepend on each object's key.
 - `naming`: One of the available naming conventions (see section below)
-- `content`: Either `Cbor` for binary encoding or `CborHex` for plain text hex representation of the CBOR
+- `content`: Either `Cbor` for binary encoding or `CborHex` for plain text hex representation of the CBOR.
+Or `Json` for json string representation.
 - `max_retries`: The max number of send retries before exiting the pipeline with an error.

 IMPORTANT: For this sink to work correctly, the `include_block_cbor` option should be enabled in the source sink configuration (see [mapper options](../advanced/mapper_options.md)).